What are some safety tips for felling (cutting down a tree)?

 - Clear two escape paths on the side opposite from the intended direction of fall and at about a 45° angle opposite the line of fall.

-- Ensure that equipment and tools are a safe distance from the tree and are not placed in the way of your escape routes.
+- Ensure that people, equipment and tools are a safe distance from the tree and are not in the way of the falling tree or your escape routes.

-- Ensure that co-workers or by-standers are at least 2 tree lengths away - that is the equivalent of the height of the tree that you are felling plus the height of the tree a co-worker may be cutting down.
+- Ensure that co-workers or by-standers are at least 2 tree lengths away from any and all trees that may be cut.

-- If you are felling trees on sloping terrain, others workers should not be working downhill from you so that they are not exposed to sliding or rolling material.
+- If you are felling trees on sloping terrain, other workers should not be working downhill from you so that they are not exposed to sliding or rolling material.

 - Move at least 7.5 m (25 feet) away when the tree starts to fall.
 Turn the chain saw off, and lay it in a safe place.